 What I found out from my work on the board was their funding streams had not kept up with the level of maintenance needed in the parks.
 I thought that it was sad to see these wonderful public resources going without the money and support they need.

 So I wanted to bring light to that and create a new revenue stream that was devoted to them.
-The idea was to create a line of merchandise with 50% of the profits going to Minneapolis parks.
+The idea was to create a line of custom merchandise with 50% of the profits going to Minneapolis parks.

 The idea for Minneapolis parks-themed merchandise actually predated my ability to launch the project.
 The technology didn’t really exist to work in a way that was simple.
 And I always want to keep things as simple as possible.
 What was revolutionary for me was the simplicity of the Printful set-up.
 It basically did all the things I didn’t want to do – order processing, printing, and fulfillment.